Avoid the tech-trap and consider a people-first approach

 As the underbelly of modern business, digital and disruptive technologies are transforming industries at the speed of a swipe, a click, a voice command or even a slight movement.

 Considering all the hype and promise that comes with the hottest tech, it’s tempting for companies to overlook the human element of digital transformation efforts.
-To avoid such a tech-trap, businesses should engage in a
+To avoid such a tech-trap, businesses should engage in a people-first, and truly holistic approach to enterprise-wide digital transformation.

 By focusing on human outcomes and identifying opportunities where technology can be leveraged to improve the business, organizations can cut costs, develop superior products, improve workflow, increase transparency and consistently deliver memorable experiences for consumers and employees alike.